elabftw/elabdoc/doc/metadata.rst

 Masking the main text
 ---------------------
-It is possible to hide the main text input by setting a special attribute: `display_main_text` to `false` in the `elabftw` key.
-Something like this:
+It is possible to hide the main text input by toggling the "Display main text" in the JSON Editor section.

+This will result in the presence of a special attribute: `display_main_text` with a value of `false` in the `elabftw` key:

 .. code:: javascript